Ivan Perišić: International career

 Perišić has appeared internationally for the Croatia national under-17, under-19 and under-21 teams.
 He participated in the 2011 UEFA European Under-21 Championship qualification for Croatia, where he scored two goals.

 On 26 March 2011, at age 22, Perišić made his debut for the senior national team against Georgia.
 He was a member of Croatia's squad for UEFA Euro 2012, starting in the team's opening two matches against the Republic of Ireland and Italy, and appearing as a substitute in the team's final match, a 1–0 loss to Spain.

 During the 2014 World Cup qualification, Perišić appeared in 12 matches for Croatia and scored his first international goal in a 1–1 draw with Belgium.
-On 14 May, Perišić was named in Croatia's 30-man preliminary squad for the 2014 World Cup.
+On 14 May, Perišić was named in Croatia's 30-man preliminary squad for the 2014 FIFA World Cup.
 On 31 May, he scored a brace in a 2–1 win against Mali in a World Cup warm-up match in Osijek.
 Perišić was confirmed as a member of Croatia's final 23-man World Cup squad on 2 June.
 Perišić was in Croatia's starting team for the opening match of the 2014 World Cup, a controversial 3–1 defeat to tournament hosts Brazil at the Arena Corinthians, São Paulo.
 In the following match, he scored Croatia's second goal as they defeated Cameroon 4–0.
 On 23 June, he scored a consolation goal in the team's final group match, 3–1 defeat to Mexico which eliminated them from the tournament.
 Despite Croatia's early elimination, Perišić was ranked as the second-best performing player of the group stage by FIFA.

 Perišić was Croatia's top goalscorer in Euro 2016 qualifying, scoring six goals in nine matches as Croatia qualified in second place in Group H. In Croatia's second Euro 2016 group match, Perišić scored the opening goal of a 2–2 draw with the Czech Republic.
 Five days later, he scored the winning goal against Spain, which secured qualification to the knockout stage as group winners for Croatia.
+The tournament however ended in disappointment as they were subsequently knocked out in the round of 16 to eventual winners Portugal.